raghubetina/syllabus-chapters/README.md

 ## Office hours

 We are lucky to have actual developers as teaching assistants in this course, and you can book one-on-one appointments with them for individual help.
 You'll find links to calendars for making these appointments on the Canvas homepage.
 Utilize this amazing resource!
-Developers are expensive, in the real world.
+In the real world, developer time is expensive.

 Even if you only have one or two questions, or you're not even sure what to ask, it's okay to book a slot.
 We're happy to talk through anything with you.